Ozzie Albies Preview, Player Props: Braves vs. Dodgers

 Ozzie Albies At The Plate

-- Among the qualified hitters in MLB play, he ranks 51st in batting average, 86th in on-base percentage, and 18th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 48th, his on-base percentage ranks 85th, and he is 18th in the league in slugging.

-- Albies has picked up a hit in 68.6% of his 121 games this season, with more than one hit in 27.3% of those games.
+- Albies will look to extend his four-game hitting streak.
+He's batting .320 in his last games.

-- In 39.7% of his games this season, Albies has had at least one RBI.
-He's picked up more than one in 21.5% and driven in three or more of his team's runs in 11 contests.
+- Albies has driven in a run in 48 games this season (39.3%), including 26 games with more than one RBI (21.3%).
+He has also driven in three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.